gecko0307/dagon/doc/Runtime Dependencies.md

 dagon:newton
 ------------
 dagon:newton extension requires [Newton Dynamics](https://newtondynamics.com/) 3.14 shared library - `newton.dll` for Windows and `libnewton.so` for Linux.
 It can be installed system-wide or placed to the project's folder.
-Dagon provides a prebuilt newton library, which is automatically copied to your project after compilation (if you are building with DUB).
+On 64-bit platforms, Dagon provides a prebuilt newton library, which is automatically copied to your project after compilation (if you are building with DUB).

 Newton 4.0 is not supported.